Who may borrow items?

 Guidelines for Using Public Computers & the Internet

-Reference Services has one computer for searching library resources and scanning microforms.
+Reference Services has one computer for searching government documents and scanning microforms.
 Patrons may not use software other than that provided and installed on the workstation.
 The Library does not monitor or control information accessible through the Internet.

 Library staff cannot provide training concerning Internet jargon or search strategies.
 Staff will instruct patrons how to use/search the Library Catalog.